aldebjer/pysim/use/index.md

 excerpt: "Pysim can be used with existing systems, or to model new systems"
 modified: 2016-06-06T12:23:00.0-01:00
 ---
 PySim is used with Python in which a simulations is set up, simulated and analysed.
-To give an example of how you would simulate a simple Van der Pol oscillator have a look at the following example:
+To see how you would simulate a simple Van der Pol oscillator have a look at the following example:

 {% highlight python %}
 from pysim.simulation import Sim